openjdk/jdk/doc/building.md

 use properly.
 Therefore, `make` will print a warning if this is detected.

-However, there are a few `make` variables, known as *control variables* that are supposed to be overriden on the command line.
+However, there are a few `make` variables, known as *control variables* that are supposed to be overridden on the command line.
 These make up the "make time" configuration, as opposed to the "configure time" configuration.

 #### General Make Control Variables